See how wealthy families lived in the late 1800s and 1900s at the historic Brucemore house museum and meander through the beautiful gardens.

 Stand behind President Obama’s podium and sit at a segregated drug store lunch counter at the African American Museum of Iowa.

-The stuffed French toast—cinnamon and brown sugar French toast stuffed with cream cheese and your choice of fresh strawberries or blueberries and topped with whipped cream—at the Breakfast House Cafe is the perfect start to your day.
+It's hard to go wrong with the stuffed French toast—cinnamon and brown sugar French toast stuffed with cream cheese and your choice of fresh strawberries or blueberries and topped with whipped cream—at the Breakfast House Cafe.

 Eclectic shops surround the nearby Marion Uptown District town square.
 Enjoy Midwestern art at the Campbell Steele Gallery.
 Then buy some hand-rolled truffles and dark chocolate sea salt caramel as gifts at The Chocolate Shop.